PepaonDrugs/py-mcserver-installer/README.md

 ```
 Enter here your path like "C:/Users/example/Desktop/example/" the / at the end is important

+###Please dont use directroys with spaces in it "c:/user/example/mc server/" this wont work

 it will then try to create the path if it doesn`t exist

 ```bash